Sardinia, what to see in San Pietro Island: two-day itinerary

 Just outside the village of Carloforte, we took the road that cuts the island horizontally in two parts and after about ten kilometres, we arrived at the lighthouse.

-Not far from there, lives a colony of queen hawks.
+Close by, there is a colony of queen hawks.

 These are certainly the windiest areas on the island and consequently the vegetation is affected: there are just Mediterranean species, such as cistus, rosemary, cactus and euphorbia.

-What to see on the San Pietro Island
+What to see in San Pietro Island

 Itinerary, day #3